 Take something as simple as eye contact.
 In most Western cultures, eye contact is a sign of respect and attentiveness.

-But in Japanese culture, eye contact (especially with superiors) is rude and may indicate aggression.
+But in Japanese culture, eye contact (especially with superiors) is often considered rude and may indicate aggression.

 Other behaviors that might vary from culture to culture may include taking up physical space, speaking with a loud voice, expressiveness or flourishing language.

 Even if your office doesn’t have a variety of cultures, it’s critical to understand the dominant norms and protocols, since they may vary significantly among teams, industries, professions, and levels of seniority.

 For two very different office cultures and examples of “professionalism,” consider Zappos and Blackstone.

 Zappos and Blackstone are both extremely successful companies within their industries.

 And they are examples of very different cultures, and therefore very different ideas of “professionalism.”